-What are skill assessment tests?
+What are the skill assessment tests?

 Skill assessment tests are tests designed to help employers evaluate the skills of their job candidates and employees.

-Using skills assessment test helps companies ensure that their job candidates, as well as their current employees, have the required skills to successfully perform their jobs.
+Using the skills assessment test helps companies ensure that their job candidates, as well as their current employees, have the required skills to successfully perform their jobs.

 Skill assessment tests are most commonly used in the hiring process.
 Many employers ask their applicants to take a skill assessment test in order to narrow down their list of candidates who will be invited to a job interview.